Slow Smoked Pork For a Great Sandwich

 Everyone knows the wonder of a good pulled sandwich.
 The tender, juicy, smokey pork covered in a rich barbecue sauce just can't be beat no matter how much of a barbecue snob you might be.
 And the best part about it isn't the amazing taste, but how easy it is to make this dish from home.

 The convenience of a sandwich only gets more convenient when you learn how to make slow smoked pork.
 How do you make this recipe?
 What do you need to get started?
 We'll cover these and other important questions as we go over the details of how to make slow smoked pork for a great sandwich.

 What You Need To Prepare This Sandwich

 In order to make slow smoked pork, you'll need to get a few things.
-Unlike with typical barbecue recipes, these ingredients will cover both what you'll need for the pork itself as well as what you'll need to make sandwiches with it.
+Unlike with typical barbecue recipes, these ingredients will cover both the pork recipe itself as well as what you'll need to make sandwiches with it.

 - Charcoal smoker

 - Wood chunks or wood chips (details below)

 - 1 gallon bucket or large other container

 - Barbecue sauce of choice

 - Granulated white sugar